Koredotcom/docs/docs/xo/usecases/digitalforms.md

 ### Export

-The Bot Export option is available for Digital Forms with a status of _In Development _or _Published._
+The Bot Export option is available for Digital Forms with a status of *In Development* or *Published*.

 * Digital Forms can be selected/deselected from the **Bot Export** page under the **Bot Tasks** category.
 * Choose the option to _Include dependent dialogs_ to export Dialog Tasks that are integrated with the selected Digital Forms to define widgets.